seednft/seednft/README.md

 ## For Ecosystem Developers

-Developers who are interested in Cardano metaverse can share same user base and community, and focus on the off-chain part of the application.
+By building applications with seed nft, developers can reuse the on-chain infrastructure, the user base and community, focus on the off-chain part of the application.

 ## FAQ

-- Price
+- Price to mint

   Zero, you only pay for the gas, there's a minimal ada needed for UTxO, which will be refunded when you burn the nft.

-- Mint speed
+- Mining speed

-  Not limited by contract itself, but the concurrency behavior in UTxO model provides a natual speed limit, unless community figure out how to cooperate to mint faster.
+  It'll be enforced in contract that at most 1 nft is minted per block.

-- Value of the number
+- The value in a natural number

-  Value is decided by community projects, difference use cases inject different values to different numbers, example use cases:
+  Values are injected by community projects, example use cases:

   - Collecting lower numbers
   - Collecting prime numbers